vbier/habpanelviewer/app/src/main/assets/help.md

 disables the motion detection in the app preferences and stops motion detection.

+#### NOTIFICATION_SHOW

+show an android notification on the device.

+Syntax: NOTIFICATION_SHOW *\[color\]* *\[text\]?*

+Example: NOTIFICATION_SHOW white White notification with text

+The mandatory parameter *color* specifies the color of the LED (if the device has a colored notification LED).
+Currently only the values white, red, green, blue are allowed.
+The optional string parameter *text* specifies the notification text.

+> If you send multiple notifications with the same color without dismissing them in-between, only the last notification will be shown per color.

+### NOTIFICATION_HIDE

+hides a previously shown notification on the device.

+Syntax: NOTIFICATION_HIDE *\[color\]?*

+The optional parameter *color* specifies the color of the notification to hide.
+Currently only the values white, red, green, blue are allowed.
+If it is not specified, all HPV notifications are hidden.

 ### command log
 Shows the last 100 commands that have been processed by HPV.
 Color coding indicates processing status:
 * green: command has been processed successfully